wian007/cuckoo-wiki/backplate/Hardware.md

 ### Heatlink

 The heatlink is installed near the central heating appliance / heat valve.
 The heatlink receives commands from the nest and controls the appliciance through a wired connection.
+The appliance is controlled with a relais.

 When the display cannot find the Heatlink wired / wireless it will display an error.